mockito/mockito/.github/CONTRIBUTING.md

 **If looking for support**

-* Search / Ask question on [stackoverflow](https://stackoverflow.com/questions/tagged/mockito)
+* Search / Ask a question on [Stack Overflow](https://stackoverflow.com/questions/tagged/mockito)
 * Go to the [mockito mailing-list](https://groups.google.com/group/mockito) (moderated)
 * Issues should always have a [Short, Self Contained, Correct (Compilable), Example](http://sscce.org) (same as any question on stackoverflow.com)